talha1503/Virtual-Community/README.md

 - `avatars` folder: contains the human avatars' skin and motion.
 - `cars` folder: contains the vehicle models including car, bus, bike, etc.

-If you want to use indoor scenes from GRUTopia, please follow their instructions [here](https://github.com/OpenRobotLab/GRUtopia?tab=readme-ov-file#%EF%B8%8F-assets) to download the commercial_scenes.zip, and unzip it under `Genesis/genesis/assets/ViCo/`.
+If you want to use indoor scenes from GRUTopia (otherwise use `--no_load_indoor_scene` flag), please follow their instructions [here](https://github.com/OpenRobotLab/GRUtopia?tab=readme-ov-file#%EF%B8%8F-assets) to download the commercial_scenes.zip, and unzip it under `Genesis/genesis/assets/ViCo/scene/`.

 After this step, the directory structure should be: